-IMPORTANT: If you book this campsite, you will receive detailed directions and other important information after you make your booking.
+IMPORTANT: If you book this campsite, you will receive "arrival instructions" that provide detailed directions and other important information after you make your booking.
 PLEASE make sure you log into your Hipcamp account to read that.
 Thanks.
+Also, please remember the name of your campsite so you follow the correct directions on the signs.

 Within a 5 minute hike are one of the nearby waterfalls and with another 1/2 mile hike is another set of falls.
 If you're more adventurous, there is the largest falls in the general area that is about a 2 1/2 mile hike each way on the abandoned railroad tracks.
 Or, you can drive to within a 3/4 mile hike of this falls by driving north of Cayuga on Hwy 13 and turning left/West on the next road (Forest Road 184/Conley Road) and driving west until you come to the bridge and tracks and parking there to hike 3/4 north on the railroad tracks.
 Cross 3 railroad bridges and look for the trail on the left about 100 yards north of the 3rd bridge.